 Fundraising projects sponsored by students and directed toward the Calvin community exclusively require the approval of Student Senate.
 Requests to conduct these activities must be submitted in writing to Student Senate at least three weeks in advance.
 Student Senate must approve 2-3 projects per year.
 Similar to the process outlined in Section III above, Student Senate must solicit approval from the Office of Campus Involvement and Leadership and the Vice President for Student Life before soliciting approval from the Vice President of Advancement at least one week in advance.

-On-campus fundraising for non-Calvin causes will not normally be permitted on college time or using college resources (e.g. distribution of solicitations by email, posters, mailing lists, ICM) except through “Calvin Deals.”
+On-campus fundraising for non-Calvin causes will not normally be permitted on university time or using university resources (e.g. distribution of solicitations by email, posters, mailing lists, ICM) except through “Calvin Deals.”

 Students needing financial assistance for travel expenses connected to off-campus interim and/or semester programs should contact the Financial Aid Office for available resources.

-A donor may not designate a contribution for a particular student or employee of the college.
-The college will not issue a charitable receipt for such a designated contribution.
+A donor may not designate a contribution for a particular student or employee of the university.
+The university will not issue a charitable receipt for such a designated contribution.
 Such transfer of monies will be considered personal gifts, not charitable contributions.

 Appeals to reconsider a denial to fundraise by the Vice President for Advancement should be made in writing to the President’s Cabinet via the Assistant to the President.